How Much Does It Cost To Build A Cold Plunge?

 Plastic or fiberglass cold plunge tubs are among the most affordable options on the market.
 These pre-made tubs are easy to install and require minimal maintenance.
 They are a popular choice for those on a budget or looking for a simple, no-frills cold plunge experience.

-See also How To Make A Cheap Cold Plunge Tub?
+See also Is A Cold Plunge Tub Worth It?

 Concrete